echasnovski/nvim/lua/mini-dev/TESTING.md

   local x = 3 + 3
   MiniTest.expect.equality(x, 6)
 end)

+-- NOTE: when using this style, no test set should be returned
 ```

 Although this is possible, the rest of this file will use a recommended test set approach.